Author: Dr. Athanasios Pallis

 A. Waves of port reform

 Successive waves of port governance reforms, management, and organization have taken place worldwide since the 1990s.
 They have been the response to the globalization of production and consumption, the ongoing growth in maritime trade, and, more specifically, the booming demand for container transport and its supporting infrastructure provided by container ports and terminal operators.
-These reforms increased the autonomy of port-level authorities to act and introduced a more active role for private firms in providing port services.
+These reforms have increased the autonomy of port-level authorities to act and introduced a more active role for private firms in providing port services.

 The second wave of port governance reforms is in progress.
 The restructuring of national port systems continues, as does the quest for identifying the most appropriate allocation of governance structures and management responsibilities, and this for two main reasons.
 First, ports continue to seek suitable models for optimum performance outcomes, how best to lower entry barriers to acquire the benefits of intra-port competition, reform port labor, and best engage local stakeholders in efforts to improve port hinterland access.
 Second, despite the best intentions, the first wave of reforms has not always delivered the expected benefits.
 Even though port governance configurations are rarely in place for long enough to observe clear consequences or outcomes, decision-makers implement adjustments ranging from relatively simple fine-tuning to complete reversal of previous decisions.